 THE W. K. KELLOGG FOUNDATION LOAN FUND.
 This fund was established through donations from the W. K. Kellogg Foundation.
-It is to be used as a revolving student loan fund.

 THE IKE J. KUHN FUND.
-This revolving loan is provided by a bequest from the will of Mr. Ike J. Kuhn, and is awarded in the School of Medicine to a worthy man or woman born and reared in any of the states commonly known as the "southern states."
+This revolving loan is provided by a bequest from the will of Mr. Ike J. Kuhn and is awarded in the School of Medicine to a worthy man or woman born and reared in any of the states commonly known as the "southern states."

 THE THOMAS L. MADDIN, M.D., FUND.
-This fund is provided by a bequest from the will of Mrs. Sallie A. C. Watkins in memory of Dr. Thomas L. Maddin, to be used by some worthy medical student at Vanderbilt.
+This fund is provided by a bequest from the will of Mrs. Sallie A. C. Watkins in memory of Dr. Thomas L. Maddin.